Tdude/headless-access-manager/README.md

 # Headless Access Manager – README 2.0

-**IMPORTANT: Assessments and their API are PRODUCTION READY.
-DO NOT MODIFY.**

 ## Project Status
 - **Assessments, their handling, and API:** Finished and in production.
 Do not alter.